sergeychuvakin/SAS_Quantitative_Methods/initial_programm.md

 - How it related to probability and statistics.
 - A little bit about data-driven approach.

+### class 2.2

+- basics of probability
+- basics of culculus
+- what is vectors
+- what is features
+- what is matrices
+- how to transpose it to social sciences
 ### class 1.3
 - individual work Logic and math problem with small recap.
+- assigment for probability

 ## week 2 R language